 |Pictures from our early days||Pictures

 |Current Club Membership||Track Diagram|

 Train Room Access

-The Train Club welcomes all visitors, young and old.
-We will have scheduled Open Houses throughout the year, especially during the holiday seasons.
-However, you may have a special occasion with family or friends when you would like to be able to see the train layout.
+The Train Club welcomes all Shannondell residents and guests, young and old.
+We will have scheduled Open Houses during the holiday season.
+However, Shannondell residents may have a special occasion with family or friends when you would like to be able to see the train layout.
 If you will give us some advance notice, we will do our best to have the room open and the trains operating.
 In addition, whenever the door is open, come on in.

 Please contact any one of the following members to gain access to the room:

 Wintersteen 7286 Bob Watson

 After Shannondell's completion of the 25' x 30' room, construction of the train platform started in early August 2005.
 The group of carpenters was led by Carmen Molinaro who was assisted by Bob Port, Stan Leitsch, Pat Hughes, and John Bubser.
 The platform was completed in September of 2005.

 design of the train platform was formally laid out by

 Bob Port with suggestions from Dick Joyce and many of